 Figure 1.
-ITASAT's structure, with anticlockwise rotation around "Z" axis.
+ITASAT's structure.

 The satellite's dimension can be approximated to a parallelepiped with 0.70 m in the X direction, 0.70 m in the Y direction and 0.65 m in the Z direction.
-The satellite, including the antennas and others equipment, must be placed into a cylindrical shell with approximately 1 m of diameter, to ensure compatibility with the launch vehicle, and also, its mass, should not exceed 80 kg.
+The satellite, including the antennas and others equipments, must be placed into a cylindrical shell with approximately 1 m of diameter, to ensure compatibility with the launch vehicle, and also, its mass should not exceed 80 kg.

-The solar arrays will be placed parallel to spin's axis, to ensure the necessary illumination to generate the required power, and inside the box, the internal panels are placed in "X" shape, crossing from each corner to the opposite side.
+The solar arrays will be placed on the lateral panels of the satellite, and the internal panels may be placed in "X" shape, crossing from each corner to the opposite side.
 ITASAT will be composed by the structure subsystem, electrical power/distribution subsystem (EPS or EPDS), telemetry, tracking and command subsystem (TT&C), attitude/velocity control subsystem (ACS or AVCS) and thermal control subsystem (TCS).

 The thermal control subsystem (TCS) is presented in all satellite.
-Its purpose is to maintain all equipment of the spacecraft within their respective temperature limits.
-There are several different sources of thermal energy acting on a spacecraft: solar radiation, albedo, Earth emitted infrared, and heat generated by on-board equipment.
+Its purpose is to maintain all equipments of the spacecraft within their respective temperature limits.
+There are several different sources of thermal energy acting on a spacecraft: solar radiation, albedo, Earth emitted infrared, and heat generated by on-board equipments.
 Therefore, the thermal control subsystem is different for every spacecraft.
 In general, there are two types of TCS: passive and active.
 A passive system relies on conductive and radiative heat paths and has no moving parts or electrical power input.
 An active system is used in addition to the passive system when passive system is not adequate.
 Active systems rely on pumps, thermostats, and heaters, use moving parts, and require electrical power (Fischer, 1995).

-The thermal features of the ITASAT, as low power, low Earth orbit and spin-stabilized, collaborate to obtain the temperatures inside of the limits employing only passive thermal control.
-Low Earth orbit results on low orbital period and short eclipse time, resulting on decreasing of temperature instability between the shining and the eclipse periods.
-In thermal point of view, the spin-stabilized is a positive factor, because it results in a temperature homogenization.
-The TCS concept for the ITASAT satellite should be similar to the SCD-1 satellite, where only passive thermal control material has been employed.
+The thermal features of the ITASAT as low power and low Earth orbit collaborate to obtain the temperatures inside the limits employing only passive thermal control materials.
+The TCS concept for the ITASAT satellite should be similar to that utilized in the SCD-1 satellite, where only this kind of material has been employed.